Rainbow (1975-1984, 1993-1997, 2015-present): a Heavy Metal band from Hertford, Hertfordshire, UK.

 The act was defunct for 10 years before Stranger in Us All came about in 1995 under the original name of Ritchie Blackmore's Rainbow to no significant charting under the membership of Paul Morris (keyboards), Greg Smith (bass), Doogie White (vocals) and Blackmore himself.
 The album was designed for the Blackmore diehards and sported a lot of traditional sounds.
 It was followed only by sets of "best of..." and out-take compilations like Rock Profile Vol. 1 & 2 (1989 & 1991 respectively), Session Man (1994), Stranger In Us All (1995; a new studio effort with Greg Smith, Paul Morris, John O'Reilly replacing Glover, Rosenthal and Burgi respectively), Take ITI - Sessions 63-68 (1994) and The Very Best Of Rainbow (1997).
 But his next effort was a completely different matter for on Shadow Of The Moon (1998) he collaborated with Candice Night (with Ian Anderson making a guest appearance) under the name Blackmore Night.
 The album explored renaissance era music with modern overtones of Rock, Funk, New Age and Folk.
 Violet Moon followed it in 1999 with the anticipation of a full tour using acoustic guitar, the Blackmore of old now quickly fading into history.

 In 2015, Blackmore announced that he would play "all rock" concerts in the summer of 2016 as "Ritchie Blackmore's Rainbow".
-The new line-up would be Lords of Black singer Ronnie Romero, Stratovarius keyboardist Jens Johansson, Blackmore's Night drummer David Keith and bassist Bob Nouveau (Bob Curiano).
-Although concerts were performed, no new album has yet come.
+The new line-up would be Lords of Black singer Ronnie Romero, Stratovarius keyboardist Jens Johansson, Blackmore's Night drummer David Keith, and bassist Bob Nouveau (Bob Curiano).
+Blackmore's Night being a side-project by ex-members to perform past tracks live and have released two albums.

 See Less... ⏫